Universal-Basic-Compute/serenissima/backend/docs/activities.md

 1. Identify citizens who have no active activities
 2. Determine the current time in Venice
 3. For each idle citizen:
+   - If it's nighttime:
-   - If it's nighttime and the citizen is at home: create a rest activity
+     - If the citizen is a visitor (has `HomeCity`):
+       - If at an inn: create `rest` activity at the inn.
+       - Else: create `goto_inn` activity to the closest available inn.
+     - Else (citizen is a resident):
-   - If it's nighttime and the citizen is not at home: create a goto_home activity
+       - If at home: create `rest` activity at home.
+       - Else: create `goto_home` activity.
+   - If it's daytime:
-   - If it's daytime and the citizen has a job: create a work activity
+     - If the citizen has a workplace:
-   - If none of the above apply: create an idle activity
+       - If at workplace:
+         - Attempt to create `production` activity if inputs for a recipe are available.
+         - Else, attempt to create `fetch_resource` activity based on active contracts.
+         - Else, create `idle` activity.
+       - Else (not at workplace): create `goto_work` activity.
+     - Else (no workplace): create `idle` activity.
+   - If pathfinding for any travel activity fails, or no other suitable activity can be determined: create an `idle` activity.

 ### Pathfinding for Travel Activities